sametartann/Real-Estate-Agent/README.md

 - Average prices for rental houses are displayed on the console. (calculateAverageForRental)
 - The same advert should not be added to the list.

-ArrayList data structure is used for this program.
+The ArrayList data structure is used for this program.
 For the sortByPrice method, selection sort is used.
 For the sortByState method, bubble sort is used.

 ## How To Run